The Leafed Induced Subtree in chordal and bounded treewidth graphs: Chordal graphs

 \section{Chordal graphs}

 In this section we present a polynomial time algorithm that solves \textsc{Restricted Leafed Induced Subtree} when the input graph is chordal.
-First, it is well known that any chordal graph $G$ has a nice tree decomposition $((T,\mathcal{X}), r, \mathcal{G})$ such that for each $t \in V(T)$, $X_t$ induces a clique in $G$.
+Given a $n$-vertex chordal graph $G$, using the perfect elimination scheme of chordal graphs, as done by~\cite{Kl1994} in his Lemma 13.1.2, for $k$-trees, a nice tree decomposition $((T,\mathcal{X}), r, \mathcal{G})$ such that for each $t \in V(T)$, $X_t$ induces a clique in $G$, can be obtained in time $O(n^2)$.
 Note that in this case, the size of the set $X_t$, $t \in V(T)$, is unbounded.
-Our algorithm will strongly use this property and in this section, we always assume that such a nice tree decomposition is given.
+Our algorithm will strongly use the property that each $X_t$, $t\in V(T)$, induces a clique and in this section, we always assume that such a nice tree decomposition is given.
 The following claim is the main ingredient that we will use in order to provide a polynomial algorithm.